zqfang/GNNHap/webapp/README.md

-# Bokeh app for Data Visualization of GNNHap output
+# Data visualization for GNNHap output

-This is a bokeh application for exploring GNNHap/HBCGM results interactively and download results.
+This is a flask+bokeh application for exploring GNNHap/HBCGM results interactively

 ## Installation